 Bottom line

-9 Telegram scams to watch out for
+Nine Telegram scams to watch out for

+Like any online platform, scammers also use the messaging app to target unsuspecting users.
 Investment, tech support, and crypto pump-and-dump scams are all common Telegram scams.
 Below, we outline nine common scams.

-Fake Telegram channels and groups
+1. Fake Telegram channels and groups

 Telegram channels and groups are places on the app where like-minded users can gather and message about similar topics.
 In this scam, cybercriminals create fake Telegram channels and groups to trick Telegram users.

-These channels look like legitimate channels, complete with profile pictures, the same pinned messages, and admin names similar to those on the real channel.
+These channels look like legitimate channels, complete with profile pictures, pinned messages, and admin names similar to those on the real channel.
 Before too long, the “admin” will request sensitive information from you or have you click on phishing links.

-Investment scams
+2. Investment scams

 In this phishing attack, a scammer will reach out with claims that you can make lots of money very quickly, with little or no effort on your part.
 They often boast about making unrealistic returns by investing in real estate, cryptocurrency, precious metals, or other financial markets.